stefanspringer1/SwiftXML/README.md

     }
 }

-// make a clone with backlinks pointing from the original document: document.makeVersion()
+// make a clone with inverse backlinks,
+// pointing from the original document to the clone: document.makeVersion()

 transformation.execute(inDocument: document)